felipealfonsog/TermNotes/README.md

 #### Important note when installing:

-If you encounter issues executing the file in the terminal, follow these simple steps to fix it:
+If you encounter issues executing the file in the terminal, like this message "-bash: ./installer.sh: Permission denied", follow these simple steps to fix it:

 1. Open your terminal.
 2. Navigate to the directory where the installer script is located using the `cd` command.